garciacarlos78/white-collar/README.md

 ##RestController.java

   - When a new painting is "posted", I create the new date in RestController.java.
 Is there some way to create it via an annotation?
 The idea is an annotation indicating that the default value is `new Date()`.

+##DuplicateStoreAdvice

+Which HttpStatus code should be used when trying to add a duplicate Id painting?
+I've chosen `HttpStatus.CONFLICT`, which seemed to me the more appropriate, but I don't know if it might be any more appropriate status.